dovino/id-request-form/README.md

 # id-request-form
-Simple request form in HTML + js
+Front end for internal web page used in project to automate ID making process when requested by staffing services.
+Utilizes HTML + js for HTML requests to back end IBM IFS